-This tool creates licence keys that you can use to illegally register software.
+This tool creates license keys that you can use to illegally register software.

 Because it is often distributed the same way as malware, you may be at risk of further infection.
-A common tactic used by malware is to pretend to be a tool like this one.
+Malware often pretends to be a tool like this one.

 Microsoft security software finds malware on more than half of the PCs where we detect this tool.
 You can read more about this in the Volume 13 of the Security Intelligence Report.

 The following are some threats often found on PCs where we also see this tool: